cconover/featured-image-caption/readme.txt

 = Are there any options for this plugin? =
 There aren't any options for this plugin.
 When you activate it, the meta box and theme function are added.

+= How do I customize the formatting of the caption? = The caption is contained inside a <span> tag with the class "cc-featured-image-caption" which you can use to apply CSS to the caption.

 == Screenshots ==

 1. Featured Image Caption meta box below the Featured Image meta box